-A Photopolymer plate is a metal plate coated with a light sensitive film and is ordinary made to use in graphic industry.
-This is a non-toxic process.
+A photopolymer plate is a metal plate coated with a light-sensitive film and is ordinary made to use in graphic industry.
+The photopolymer process is a non-toxic process.

 Always be careful when handling chemicals.
 Read the health and safety instructions.

 In my work I used KM 73 plates from Printight.
 This is a metal plate coated with a light-sensitive film.

 1Prepare positive film.
 Drawings, photocopies and laser or inkjet prints on transparent film may all be used.
 I work with Canon transparent to use with ink jet bubble printer.
 Canon BJC 8200 does a great job.